 - Cash flow from any estate and assets, including real estate, personal property, and business property, can be positive or negative.

 Idaho follows the “Income Shares Model” for determining child support obligations.
 This model calculates the amount of money parents would spend on their children if the family were still intact and divides the amount between each parent based on their income.

 A parent’s income percentage affects how much they pay or receive.
 Your share of the combined parental income affects how much you pay or receive.

 Which amount of parenting time is applicable also has an impact on payments.
 Due to a “shared” (roughly equal) care arrangement, payments might be lower.

-Idaho Child Support Calculator or Worksheet
+Idaho Child Support Calculator

 While a child support calculator can be used to estimate child support, it is not a guarantee of the final amount of child maintenance that the judge will order.
 A child support worksheet is a form used by the ID courts (or negotiating spouses) to approximate the basic child support obligation of the parents.

 Regardless of which approach you use, spouses can decide on a child support sum and amend the worksheet accordingly to ensure it accurately reflects their agreement.
 Both establish a presumption duty to pay child support.

 The final decision on the amount of child support is made by the administrative law judge, administrator, or court.